What is Arthritis? – Focus on Seniors

 The condition presents as patches of red or white areas of inflamed skin, typically around the elbows, knees and scalp, although there may be a wide variety of additional symptoms.

-Final Words on What is Arthritis?
+Conclusion – What is Arthritis?

 This article addresses the question “What is arthritis?” and focuses primarily on how it may affect seniors.
 Arthritis presents difficulties for sufferers and affects the quality of life.

 Many forms affect the feet and make walking painful.
-Fortunately, aside from prescription medication, there are a wide range of extra wide and extra deep shoes, socks, orthotics and other products that can provide relief with managing arthritis.
-These products are reviewed in upcoming articles.
+Fortunately, aside from prescription medication, there are a wide range of extra wide and extra deep shoes, socks, orthotics, weighted blankets and other products that can provide relief while managing arthritis.

 Remember to make an appointment with your doctor or healthcare professional if you have any persistent discomfort and swelling in any of your joints.